 Dr. Paul Monga holds the Endowed Research Chair in Experimental Pathology and is the Vice-Chair of Experimental Pathology, Department of Pathology at the University of Pittsburgh.
 Dr. Monga is a Professor of Pathology (Division of Experimental Pathology) and a Professor of Medicine (Division of Gastroenterology, Hepatology & Nutrition).
-He also serves as the Director of the McGowan Institute’s Cellular Approaches to Tissue Engineering and Regeneration (CATER) Training Program, Assistant Dean for the Medical Scientist Training Program (MSTP) and is the Founding Director of the NIH, NIDDK funded Pittsburgh Liver Research Center (PLRC).
+He also serves as the Director of the McGowan Institute’s Cellular Approaches to Tissue Engineering and Regeneration (CATER) Training Program, Assistant Dean for the Medical Scientist Training Program (MSTP), Associate Director of the University of Pittsburgh Drug Discovery Institute (UPDDI), and is the Founding Director of the NIH, NIDDK funded Pittsburgh Liver Research Center (PLRC).
 In addition, he is a Faculty Member of the Pittsburgh Cancer Institute’s Molecular and Cellular Biology Program.

 Dr. Monga holds an MD degree from Dayanand Medical College and Hospital, Ludhiana, and Punjab University, Chandigarh, India.
 He did his Postdoctoral Fellowships in Gastroenterology/Molecular Biology at Temple University Fels Cancer Institute, Philadelphia, and the Veterans Association Medical Center in Washington, DC, and a Research Fellowship in Gastroenterology/Molecular Biology at the Georgetown University Hospital and Veterans Affairs Medical Center in Washington, DC.
 He did his final postdoctoral fellowship at the University of Pittsburgh in the department of Pathology in the area of liver regeneration.